gruntwork-io/terraform-aws-utilities/examples/pex/README.md

 ```

 This will build the PEX binary files for each python version and put it in the `bin` directory.

-**NOTE**: Although the build script only supports Unix environments, the PEX that it creates is compatible with Windows
-environments.

 ## How do you run these examples?